hkaanturgut/Automating-Windows-VM-Deployment-with-Custom-Packer-Images-and-Terraform-via-Azure-DevOps-Pipelines/README.md

 ### step 3: Checking the Image

-Make sure to check your new custom image from Azure Portal under your RG or Images
+After the Packer image build process, it's essential to verify the newly created custom image.
+You can easily access it from the Azure Portal under your Resource Group (RG) or Images.

 ![Screenshot 2023-12-21 at 12 07 06 PM](https://github.com/hkaanturgut/Automating-Windows-VM-Deployment-with-Custom-Packer-Images-and-Terraform-via-Azure-DevOps-Pipelines/assets/113396342/0e4914fe-51c1-406a-add7-5c9c3ee253d1)
 #